Hopf-theoretic approach to motives of twisted flag varieties: Applications to other cohomology theories

+Note also that the right-hand side of formula~\eqref{f1} gives the first $p+1$ terms of the formal group law for the Morava $K$-theory (this is not surprising, since the coassociativity of the coproduct translates into the associativity of the formal group law).

-Note that for Chow groups modulo $p$ one has $\Ch^*(G)\simeq \ff_p[x_{p+1}]/(x_{p+1}^p)$, where the generator $x_{p+1}$ is a primitive element.
-The respective indecomposable Chow motives are the generalized Rost motives (see \cite[Section~7]{PSZ08}).
-On the other hand, by \cite[Proposition~6.2]{SeS18} these Rost motives are decomposable with respect to $K(2)^*$.
-Therefore the scalar $\alpha$ must be non-zero.
+Note that for Chow rings modulo $p$ one has $\Ch^*(G)\simeq \ff_p[x_{p+1}]/(x_{p+1}^p)$, where the generator $x_{p+1}$ is a primitive element, and the respective indecomposable Chow motives are the generalized Rost motives (see \cite[Section~7]{PSZ08}).
+Note also that by \cite[Proposition~6.2]{SeS20} these Rost motives are decomposable with respect to $K(2)^*$.

+The dual algebra $H^\vee$ is isomorphic to $\ff_p[v_2,v_2^{-1}][y]/(y^p-\alpha v_2y)$.
+Since it is indecomposable as an $H^\vee$-module for $\alpha=0$ (this can be seen directly or using Theorem~\ref{mainthm} and the fact that the respective Chow motive is indecomposable) and since the respective motive for $K(2)^*$ is decomposable, the scalar $\alpha$ must be non-zero.